reubenharry/haskell-docs/chapters/chapter1.md

 ```

-The first thing to understand about this value is that it's immutable. `outputLength` is the integer `10` and cannot be updated at any point during the evaluation of the program.
-Understand line 2 to mean: `outputLength` is a name for the number 2.
-This contrasts to procedural languages, where `a = b` tends to mean "set `a` to have the value `b`".
+The first thing to understand about this value is that it's immutable...

 ## Types